GoodPraxis/goodpraxis-site/src/projects/secretlair.md

 Twitch.
 They featured creators from both the MTG sphere and outside of it, involving them in quizzes and talent shows.

-To maximise engagement, we created a custom code for Twitch allowing viewers to vote and actively participate in the quiz as part of the stream.
-We also developed the branding and design of the Twitch overlays.

-The activation took place on the Twitch channel of popular MTG creator Luis Scott-Vargas, who was joined by fellow MTG streamer GabySpartz, as well as gaming journalist and host Alysia Judge..
+The activation took place on the Twitch channel of popular MTG creator Luis Scott-Vargas, who was joined by fellow MTG streamer GabySpartz, as well as gaming journalist and host Alysia Judge.
 Every day, a different creator would join them for a talent show.
 Guests included tattoo artist Rebecca Vincent, body painter Melissa Croft, DIY YouTuber Odin Makes and illustrator Dan Mumford.

+To maximise engagement, we created a custom app for Twitch in Python allowing viewers to vote and actively participate in the quiz as part of the stream.
+We also developed the branding and design of the Twitch overlays.